 The Manitouwadge ARC has met for over a year, attended numerous meetings, heard from parents, students, teachers, community members, politicians, education leaders, financial and property managers and many others.
 On purely academic grounds, the information for combining the schools had strong proponents for and opposed.
 In reality, the key element that led to the creation of ARC also influenced its recommendation to maintain the current system; the economics alone dictate the need to keep both schools separate.
-The other points raised earlier simply reinforce the recommendation of Option 3.
+The points raised in this report simply reinforce the recommendation to maintain the Current Structure of the Manitouwadge Public School and Manitouwadge High School (Option 3).

-APPENDIX "A"
+APPENDIX "A" - Board Policy #905 - Pupil Accommodation

-SUPERIOR-GREENSTONE DISTRICT SCHOOL BOARD

-Section MISCELLANEO US

-Policy Name PUPIL ACCOMM MODATION 905

-Board Approved: February 17, 2010 January 22, 2008 February 20, 2001 April 27, 2011 June 24, 2008 March 20, 2007 Reviewed October 26, 2009 January 22, 2008 April 26, 2011 May 26, 2008 March 20, 2007 Review by: December 2016
+SUPERIOR-GREENSTONE DISTRICT SCHOOL BOARD MISCELLANEOUS Section Policy Name PUPIL ACCOMMODATION 905 April 27, 2011 April 26, 2011 Board Approved: Reviewed February 17, 2010 January 22, 2008 June 24, 2008 May 26, 2008 October 26, 2009 Review by: December 2016 January 22, 2008 March 20, 2007 March 20, 2007